Musculoskeletal pain

 Musculoskeletal Pain

-How can you care for your child who has musculoskeletal pain?
+How can you care for yourself when you have musculoskeletal pain?

 • Be safe with medicines.
 Read and follow all instructions on the label.

-• Put ice or a cold pack on the area for 10 to 20 minutes at a time.
-Try to do this every 1 to 2 hours for the next 3 days (when your child is awake).
-Put a thin cloth between the ice and your child's skin.
+• Put ice or a cold pack on the sore joint for 10 to 20 minutes at a time.
+Try to do this every 1 to 2 hours for the next 3 days (when you are awake).
+Put a thin cloth between the ice and your skin.

 • After 2 or 3 days, you can try applying heat to the area that hurts.
 Apply heat for 10 to 20 minutes at a time, several times a day.
+Types of heat therapy include microwavable packs and disposable heating patches.
 You might also try switching between ice and heat.

 Musculoskeletal pain: When to call